 Associations between neutering and early‐onset urinary incontinence in UK bitches under primary veterinary care by Camilla Pegram and colleagues at the RVC

-This research identified neutering itself and early-age neutering as major risk factors for early-onset urinary incontinence (UI) in bitches.
+This research as part of a master’s degree identified neutering itself and early-age neutering as major risk factors for early-onset urinary incontinence (UI) in bitches.

 A retrospective cohort study design was used to explore associations between neuter status and age at neutering with early-onset UI (defined as <8 years of age) in 72,971 bitches, accounting for other demographic risk factors, using clinical data from the VetCompass Programme.